- Copywriting is the art of selling through writing.

 1st headline mistake people make that bleeds them dry

-That separates the hot (people who know about you and your product), warm (people who know about the solution to their problem but don’t know that you are selling it), and cold (people know neither about you nor the product/solution you are selling).
+Headlines separate the hot (people who know about you and your product), warm (people who know about the solution to their problem but don’t know that you are selling it), and cold (people know neither about you nor the product/solution you are selling) people.

 Mirror the reader to himself, then show him how your product fixes his needs.